-It is businesses that will be responsible for gathering information to ensure mandates are complied with.
+Both workers and employers have obligations to ensure that directions are complied with.
+Businesses will also be responsible for gathering information to confirm compliance.
 They will also play a vital role in communicating those requirements to staff to ensure as many people as possible are vaccinated within the relevant timeframes.

-With the deadlines for vaccination looming, this guide aims to help you understand and digest your obligations in relation to current public health orders as well as the proactive steps you can take whilst waiting for the outstanding Directions to be issued.
+With the deadlines for vaccination looming, this guide aims to help you understand and digest your obligations in relation to current public health orders as well as the proactive steps you can take while waiting for the outstanding Directions to be issued for Group 1 and 2 occupations and industries.
+Employers covered by the "in the event of a lockdown" category can access a tailored guide available here.